 For baked goods, there is Cobs in South Guelph along Polestar (downtown), With the Grain (downtown) and a hidden gem in Eric the Baker on Carden St, located downtown across from City Hall.

-Other fun activities in Guelph
+Other fun activities in and around Guelph

 Escape rooms in Guelph